eliaz5536/ShellSketch/README.md

 to avoid compatibility and software issues since packages are installed from the default package manager of Debian **apt**.

-Interacting with ShellSketch through GUI through usability requires the installation of YAD and Whiptail using apt package manager, which can be performed by executing the following on Debian / Debian-based distribution machine:
+Interacting with ShellSketch through GUI through usability requires the installation of YAD and Whiptail using apt package manager, which can be performed by executing the following commands:
 ```
 sudo apt-get install whiptail
 sudo apt-get install yad